Reviews of The Godfather: Part II

 “I loved baseball ever since Arnold Rothstein fixed the World Series in 1919.”

 De niro with a towel wrapped around his gun kills the neighborhood bully: A dashing monster in a yellow suit.
+A fishing man reciting the Hail Mary in the grey morning light on a lake.
 A kiss between brothers.
 Cuba as a costa Nostra cake.
 Pacino sitting harrowed in his chair.
 A dead man still walking.
 Sweeping grandeur.
 Operatic tragedy.
 A perfect film.

 - Currently 4.0/5 Stars.